Skip to Content

 Multipurpose plants are great, such as herbs that work as bouquet fillers as well as kitchen ingredients, flowers that can be dried for fall arrangements, and foliage that doubles as winter wreath material.

 Annuals are a great place to start for cutting flowers, as they can be tucked in just about anywhere you have space for them, including the vegetable garden.
 And if you decide you don’t like something, you can plant a different flower in its place the next year, or even later in the same growing season.
+First on the list are Sunflowers.

 Sunflowers are available in a surprising variety of colors and sizes.
-Choose between the classic single stem sunflowers, which produce a single large bloom, and branching varieties, which produce more, smaller flowers over an extended season.
+Choose between the classic single-stem sunflowers, which produce a single large bloom, and branching varieties, which produce more, smaller flowers over an extended season.
 Or, of course, plant some of each!

-The single stemmed varieties may be planted as close as six inches apart for more flowers in less space, or give them up to a foot between each plant for larger blooms.
+The single-stemmed varieties may be planted as close as six inches apart for more flowers in less space, or give them up to a foot between each plant for larger blooms.
 Cut as soon as the petals begin to open.

 2. Cosmos